 ‘Mixed Race’ is the largest growing demographic in Bristol, and the UK.
 As our cultures blend and mix in all kinds of ways, what effect does this have on the individual from a multi-heritage background?
 How do we identify ourselves?
 How do others identify us?
 How can we support our children better?

-We are very excited about our Women Talking Series.
-After a hugely successful talk back in September it was clear that we needed to keep going with this!
-Women Talking is a physical space for women to speak and be heard, to improve intercultural awareness and a safe space to unpick some of the trickier conversations that we are often scared to speak about.
+Women Talking is safe space for women to speak and be heard, to improve intercultural awareness and unpick some of the trickier conversations that we are often scared to speak about.

 - The Women's stories of how they have survived and hopes for the future.

 - What is needed in Bristol.

 We took over Hamilton House in the heart of Stokes Croft, for two days of community outreach and engagement through our "I’m Interculture" photo campaign.
 We had an overwhelming positive response from people, who were very happy to drop by and have a chat and have their photos taken.
 We received a lot of feedback and covered a wide range of topics.